josephhutch/aether/README.md

-  description = "The website's description" bgimg = "Path, within the 'assets' folder, of the image used for the page background - optional" headshotimg = "Path, within the 'assets' folder, of the image used for the home page header - optional" rssinmenu = whether you would like a RSS feed link to appear in the nav menu and footer (true, false) - optional facebook = "URL to your Facebook account, icon link will be included in the footer - optional" flicker = "URL to your Flicker account, icon link will be included in the footer - optional"
+  description = "The website's description" bgimg = "Path, within the 'assets' folder, of the image used for the page background - optional" headshotimg = "Path, within the 'assets' folder, of the image used for the home page header - optional" headshotalt = "Alt text for the headshotimg - should be used with headshotimg" rssinmenu = whether you would like a RSS feed link to appear in the nav menu and footer (true, false) - optional facebook = "URL to your Facebook account, icon link will be included in the footer - optional" flicker = "URL to your Flicker account, icon link will be included in the footer - optional"